alpalmtree/dhp/README.md

 > [!NOTE]
 > This package is meant to be used with Deno.

 Plain, simple server side rendering using JSX as templating language.
-It uses Hono under the hood, so anything compatible with Hono should be compatible with DHP.
 It has an optional integration with Vite for handling JS and CSS files.

 I developed this primarily for testing and better playing with the rest of the timberstack packages.
 I saw, however, a great potential to this, so I've decided